Priyabug/Network-Traffic-Analysis-and-Manipulation/README.md

 - <b> Using Scapy for Sniffing and Spoofing:</b>

-     1.Sniffing packets with Scapy, including setting filters to capture specific types of packets (like ICMP or TCP).<br>
+     1. Sniffing packets with Scapy, including setting filters to capture specific types of packets (like ICMP or TCP).<br>
-     2.Spoofing ICMP packets with arbitrary source IP addresses using Scapy.<br>
+     2. Spoofing ICMP packets with arbitrary source IP addresses using Scapy.<br>
-     3.Implementing a traceroute-like tool using Scapy by manipulating the TTL (Time-To-Live) field in IP packets.<br>
+     3. Implementing a traceroute-like tool using Scapy by manipulating the TTL (Time-To-Live) field in IP packets.<br>
-     4.Combining sniffing and spoofing techniques to create a program that automatically sends spoofed ICMP replies.<br>
+     4. Combining sniffing and spoofing techniques to create a program that automatically sends spoofed ICMP replies.<br>

 - <b>Task Set 2: Writing C Programs for Sniffing and Spoofing:</b>